brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ## Reconfiguring our App

-We'll override the password encoder to prove that it is causing the performance problem.
-As we're dealing with a test password, we don't need to worry about it not being secured.
+We'll override the password encoder to prove that it is causing the performance problem. *As we're dealing with a hardcoded test password rather than real user passwords*, we don't need to worry about it not being secured.
 We update our `SecurityConfig` class like this:

 ```java
 @Configuration